 - Different suppliers carry different specialty SKUs.
 Locking to one means missed opportunities.

 For each ingredient, store at minimum: primary supplier's price, secondary supplier's price, last-12-months pack-size and price history.
-When a primary increases price, the alternative is one click away.
+When a primary increases price, the alternative is visible without rebuilding the supplier file.

 5. The supplier reply parsing problem